ferram/jtabwb_provers/ick4_gbuICK4/README.md

 java -jar ick4gbu.jar -latex examples/ick4_unprovable_godel_lob_axiom.jtabwb  #  yields all the open proof-trees
 ```

 Executing `ick4gbu`  with the `-p rbuICK4` option, the prover searches for a proof in the refutation calculus.
-In this case, adding the `-model` option the prover, for a successful proof search, output the LaTeX of the generated countermodel, e.g.,
+In this case, adding the `-model` option the prover, for a successful proof search, saves the LaTeX of the generated countermodel, e.g.,

 ```